-In response to the need for process chamber moisture monitoring at lower pressure, Tiger Optics developed the HALO QRP.
-Based on Tiger's proven Cavity Ring-Down Spectroscopy (CRDS) technology, the HALO QRP has a much lower operating pressure range and improved measurement precision compared to previous generation analyzers.
-Optimized for monitoring in the low-Torr pressure range, the HALO QRP is the ideal H2O real-time monitoring solution for modern epitaxy cluster tools.
+In response to the need for process chamber moisture monitoring at lower pressure, Process Insights developed the TIGER OPTICS HALO QRP.
+Based on our proven Cavity Ring-Down Spectroscopy (CRDS) technology, the HALO QRP has a much lower operating pressure range and improved measurement precision compared to previous generation analyzers.
+Optimized for monitoring in the low-Torr range, the HALO QRP is the ideal H2O real-time monitoring solution for modern epitaxy cluster tools.
 Its wide pressure range and fast speed of response allows tool integration with a manifold system to monitor all different chambers on the tool in unison with the process sequence.
 Figure 2 shows how the HALO

 QRP can be integrated into the epitaxy tool to verify moisture levels in the load locks, the wafer transfer chamber, and the deposition chambers after each cleaning and purge step and-most importantly-before the deposition process is initiated.
-The tool control software can directly communicate with the HALO QRP and the manifold, so the moisture measurement can be integrated seamlessly into the process sequence.
+The tool control software can directly communicate with the analyzer and the manifold, so the moisture measurement can be integrated seamlessly into the process sequence.